-Mom was always shopping, always accumulating more stuff.
-She had antique furniture throughout her apartment, a stunning oak canopy-bed that consumed almost her entire bedroom, two closets jam packed with clothes, picture frames standing on every flat surface, original artwork hanging on the walls, and tasteful creative decorations in every nook and cranny and crevasse.
-There was 64 years of accumulation in that apartment.
+Mom was constantly shopping, always accumulating more stuff: She had antique furniture throughout her apartment, a stunning oak canopy bed that consumed almost her entire bedroom, two closets jam-packed with clothes, picture frames standing on every flat surface, original artwork adorning the walls, and tasteful decorations in every nook, cranny, and crevasse.
+There was 64 years of accumulation in that tiny apartment.

 So I did what any son would do: I rented a large truck from U-Haul.
-Then I called a storage place back in Ohio to make sure they had big enough storage unit.
-The cost of the truck was $1600.
-The storage facility was $120 per month for the size I needed.
-Financially, I could afford this, but I quickly found out that the emotional cost was much higher.
+Then I called a storage place back in Ohio to make sure they had a storage unit that was big enough.
+The truck was $1600, the storage facility was $120—financially I could afford it, but I quickly discovered the emotional cost was much higher.

-At first I didn’t want to let go of anything.
-If you’ve ever lost a parent or a loved one or been through a similarly emotional time, then you understand exactly how hard it was for me to let go of any of those possessions.
-So instead of letting go, I was going to cram every trinket and figurine and piece of oversized furniture into that Lilliputian storage locker in Ohio.
-Floor to ceiling.
+Initially, I didn’t want to let go of anything.
+If you’ve ever lost a parent, a loved one, or been through a similarly emotional time, then you understand exactly how hard it was for me to let go of any of those possessions.
+So instead of letting go, I wanted to cram every trinket, figurine, and piece of oversized furniture into that storage locker in Ohio, floor to ceiling.
 That way I knew that Mom’s stuff was there if I ever wanted it, if I ever needed access to it for some incomprehensible reason.
 I even planned to put a few pieces of Mom’s furniture in my home as subtle reminders of her.

-I started boxing up her belongings.
-Every picture frame and every little porcelain doll and every white doily on every shelf.
+I started boxing up her belongings: every picture frame, every porcelain doll, and every white doily on every shelf.
 I packed every bit of her that remained.

 Or so I thought.